 Viral marketing messages evoke one of the following responses:

-- Viral Marketing may make the audience laugh
+- make the audience laugh

 It’s a fact: people are much more willing to spread bad news than good news.
 It’s just the nature of the beast.
-Every business owner should be aware of this “quirk” in human nature and how this “quirk” will play out on the stage of Web 2.0.
-(Read What Every Business Owner Must Know about Web 2.0)
+Every business owner should be aware of this “quirk” in human nature and how this “quirk” plays out on the stage of social media.
+When you’re looking for the “viral influencers” keep in mind that it’s a LOT more fun to spread trash talk than fact!

 Viral, by definition, means “uncontrolled”.
 Imagine taking a feather pillow to the top of a hill and slashing the pillow open with a sharp knife.
+THAT is how viral marketing works.

 When Ariel Waldman aired her complaints against the micro-blogging application Twitter, the message quickly went “viral” and moved beyond the control of Walman, Twitter or any other force on earth.
 She was forced to close comments on the original blog post, yet the viral messages continues to circulate, having developed a “life of its own” shortly after release into the wild.